Advance Notice of Proposed Rulemaking: State Guidelines for Greenhouse Gas Emissions From Existing Power Plants

 In the CPP, EPA determined the required levels of reduction, and states were given broad flexibility to design state plans containing programs to achieve the required reductions, including cost-effective approaches such as emissions trading programs, and could also include, for example, state-enforceable programs for increasing renewable energy generation or end-use energy efficiency.
 (For more on the structure of the CPP, see “Endnote” at bottom of page.)

 The ANPRM signals that the Trump Administration is considering a very limited role for EPA in any replacement rule for the CPP.
-The notice asks for comment on the idea of states emission standards for individual EGUs or groups of EGUs without EPA first defining the level of emission reduction to be achieved.
-The notice also asks for comment on how much discretion states should have to depart from any emission levels defined by EPA – for example, to account for a plant’s remaining useful life.
+The notice asked for comment on the idea of states emission standards for individual EGUs or groups of EGUs without EPA first defining the level of emission reduction to be achieved.
+The notice also asked for comment on how much discretion states should have to depart from any emission levels defined by EPA – for example, to account for a plant’s remaining useful life.

 Conclusion: Taken as a whole the ANPRM suggests a vision of a rule that would achieve a much more modest reduction in CO2 emissions than would be achieved by the CPP.
 As noted on Save EPA’s web page on the CPP repeal proposal, CO2 is the most prevalent of the greenhouse gases, and these gases are the primary cause of climate change.
 Climate change today is threatening the lives, health and well-being of Americans and people around the globe.
 The CPP presents a flexible and cost-effective framework for lowering power plant CO2 emissions more than 30% from 2005 levels by 2030, while reducing electricity bills for consumers.
 Nothing discussed in the ANPRM could come close to achieving a 30% reduction by 2030.